Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.

 **Postconditions** :

 - The device is removed from the household.

 **Collaborators** :

 - UserService::verifyUser()

-## List Household Devices
+## List Household Devices {listhouseholddevices}

 **Description** : Retrieve a list of devices in a household.